Sustainable Tourism for Palawan [2019 Updated]

 For the regular followers of my weekly blog, you will know that over the last couple of weeks I have been talking about Palawan after my recent visit to El Nido.
-Palawan is widely regarded as the best island in the world and with Boracay being closed for the next six months, there has been a lot of attention turning towards Palawan as a new tourist hot spot.
+Palawan is widely regarded as the best island in the world but in 2018, was the fortunate beneficiary of extra tourism numbers due to Boracay being closed from April to November of 2018.
+Therefore, there has been a lot of attention turning towards Palawan as a new tourist hot spot in recent times.

 A Rare Place of Natural Wonders